syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Keyboard-Support.md

 # Keyboard Support in Windows Forms RadialMenu

-To invoke any command using KeyBoard, RadialMenu provides KeyTip support through Super Accelerator.
-On pressing Alt key, KeyTips for the corresponding radial menu item gets displayed and clicked Alt + corresponding key to click event triggered.
+The RadialMenu control supports key tips for radial menu items, letting users quickly access radial menu items in a few keystrokes.
+When a user presses the Alt key, key tips for radial menu items are displayed.
+Pressing a key indicated in the key tip invokes the click event of the corresponding radial menu item.

 ## Add Super Accelerator